How to read (and actually understand!) your insurance policy

 "The one term to truly watch out for is 'however,'" Boggs says. "'However' means you can ignore everything that was said immediately before."

-9. Understand definitions
+9. Understand insurance policy definitions

 The insurance company defines some words so they can't be used broadly.
 You might refer to a "flood" in your basement after a pipe breaks.
 But that doesn't fit the insurance definition of flood, which refers to overflow from a river, stream or other body of water.
 A true flood isn't covered under standard home insurance.